rangajanithram/rangajanithram/README.md

 - 🌱 I’m currently learning C Language
 - 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me IG : 0_mr_mysterious_photographer_0
 - ⚡ Fun fact: There are more hygrogen atoms in a water molecule than the number of stars in our solar system
+- Skilled in HTML5, CSS, C, Python.

 <!---
 rangajanithram/rangajanithram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.